 Social

-Our work at Dream Impact Trust is focused on creating positive social change.
-Our strong and diverse workforce contributes to the collaborative and innovative work of embedding impact throughout the business.
-Our people come from a wide range of backgrounds and places, bringing many valuable skills and perspectives to our team.
+Dream Impact’s strong and diverse workforce contributes to the collaborative and innovative work of embedding impact throughout the business.
+Employees come from a wide range of backgrounds and experiences, bringing many valuable skills and perspectives to the team.

 Dream Impact Employee Gender Breakdown(1)

-(1) Includes employees employed by Dream Asset Management Corporation, which includes DRM and MPCT.UN employees, and Canadian DRR.Uemployees.
+(1) Includes employees employed by Dream Asset Management Corporation, which includes DRM and MPCT.UN employees, and Canadian DRR.U employees.
 Does not include employees at recreational properties, employees on leaves of absence (e.g., permanent disability, long-term disability, parental leave), interns, and DRR.U employees of Pauls Corp.
-Percentages are based on total headcount.

 (2) Includes employees at all levels.